-The Chromium project utilizes release block labels to help define each milestone's critical path.
-The following labels are available:
+The Chromium project utilizes release block labels to help define each milestone‘s critical path.
+Release block labels are tracked via an issue’s ReleaseBlock field, and the following values are available:

 Because these labels are used to manage critical path, they should not be used unless we genuinely believe we cannot ship to a given channel with the issue present.
 Do not mark an issue as a blocker “to ensure someone looks at it.”
 Priority and milestone labels should be used for this purpose.

 These rules apply to bugs and regressions; teams may use criteria for blocking due to other work (e.g. tasks) as they see fit.